 Het Beaufort Huis is a former Gothic church built in 1861 and is located in the forests of Austerlitz in The Netherlands.
 The ‘church room’ has been rebuilt in order to function as a small theatre and because of its nice acoustics and unique location this venue is very popular.

-The Empire Hall samples are of exceptional acoustic quality, and among the engineers favorite of the complete set.
+The Empire Hall samples are of exceptional acoustic quality, and among the engineers favourite of the complete set.
 They are intimate, reverberant in a smooth manner, and reveal little resonances in the low frequencies.

 Grünewaldsalen, restored in 1994, is a stunningly beautiful chamber music hall recognized in many recordings.
 It was named after its decorator Isaac Grünewald (1888-1946) who was an artist tought by Matisse, and a sought after stage designer in the 1920's.
 THe has 460 seats.